fastify/fastify-caching/Readme.md

 [RFC 2616 §14.9](https://tools.ietf.org/html/rfc2616#section-14.9).

 This plugin fully supports Fastify's encapsulation.
-Therefore, routes that should have differing cache settings should be registered withing different contexts.
+Therefore, routes that should have differing cache settings should be registered within different contexts.

 In addition to providing header manipulation, the plugin also decorates the